touying-typ/touying/README.md

 ## Quick start

 Before you begin, make sure you have installed the Typst environment.
-If not, you can use the [Web App](https://typst.app/) or the [Tinymist LSP](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) and [Typst Preview](https://marketplace.visualstudio.com/items?itemName=mgt19937.typst-preview) extensions for VS Code.
+If not, you can use the [Web App](https://typst.app/) or the [Tinymist LSP](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) extensions for VS Code.

 To use Touying, you only need to include the following code in your document: